 The global cyber threat environment continues to pose a challenge for businesses, with ransomware attacks and data breaches becoming more frequent and severe.
 Remote work arrangements have grown in the last two years, creating the perfect environment for cybercriminals to exploit weaknesses and attack organisations across all industries.

 To offset the costs of data breaches and cyber-attacks, many companies have turned to cyber insurance.
-Unfortunately, as a result of the increase in insurance claims over the last few years due to cyber events, premiums have increased substantially.
-To reduce risk insurance companies have also implemented stricter requirements, leading to many businesses needing to assess their risk management strategies as well.
+Unfortunately, as a result of the increase in insurance claims over the last few years due to cyber incidents, premiums have increased substantially.
+To reduce risk insurance companies have also implemented stricter requirements and exclusions, leading to many businesses needing to assess their risk management strategies as well.

 Those companies that proactively approach cybersecurity by implementing ongoing risk assessment and management alongside robust cybersecurity protocols and measures will be able to reduce their cyber insurance premiums while maintaining the most appropriate coverage.